-January 7, 2018, Royal Saudi Air Force (RSAF) displayed their unity and bravery.
-It so happened that the crewmen were flying their tornado jet in the Yemeni sky on a combat mission, fighting Iran backed Houthi rebels.
+Jan 7, 2018: Saudi pilots were flying their tornado jet in the Yemeni sky on a combat mission, fighting Iran-backed Houthi rebels.

-It was easy to track the location of the experienced pilot, Al Haqbani because he had activated a transmitter which would continue to send signals for more than 24 hours.
-This event made the staff react and they passed the information to the relevant authorities.
+It was easy to track the location of the experienced pilot, Al Haqbani because he had activated a transmitter that would continue to send signals for more than 24 hours.

 The team returned with both the pilots, overwhelmed with joy.
 Al Haqbani had suffered fractures to his hand and foot and was immediately taken to the hospital.